English-Medium Instruction Calculus: Is flipping helpful?: Theoretical Framework

-At SKKU, the Single Variable Calculus course, also known as Calculus~1 (course code GEDB001) is designated as an international language class.
-The chosen language of instruction is English and the majority of the students are non-native English speakers.
-A number of Korean students find following an English lecture hard.
-This problem is not pronounced among international students who have had exposure to English.
-In this subsection, we will provide a theoretical framework for delivering a course using English as the medium of instruction where English is the second and may even be the third language for the majority of the students.
+At SKKU, SVC, titled Calculus~1 (course code GEDB001) is designated as an international language course.
+The chosen language of instruction is English and the majority of students are non-native English speakers.
+Generally speaking, it is difficult to learn another language.
+Many university-aged Korean students have had exposure to English from early childhood to late teen-hood.
+Their exposure is a consequence of the local school curriculum and also after-school programs and private academies, locally known as `hagwons'.
+Although, university students may have had long-term exposure to English, we observe that some students still have some difficulties while attending an EMI course.
+These difficulties are not as pronounced among international students who have had exposure to English.
+In this subsection, we discuss the second component of our theoretical framework, i.e. delivering a course while using English as the medium of instruction where English is not the first language for the majority of the students.

-Many universities around the world have adopted English as a medium of instruction as part of their programs.
-This bold step has fostered and encouraged debates, challenges and controversies~\cite{doiz2012english,gundermann2014}.
-English-medium instruction in a number of European universities has been discussed during the past decade, for example for Autria~\cite{tatzl2011english}, Germany~\cite{klippel2003new}, Italy~\cite{costa2013survey}, the Netherlands~\cite{klaassen2001facing,wilkinson2013english}, Spain~\cite{cots2013,doiz2011internationalisation}, Sweden~\cite{bjorkman2008so,yoxsimer2014english} and Switzerland~\cite{murray2001dominance}.
-For a look at English-medium instruction in a broader context of European higher education, readers are encouraged to consult~\cite{coleman2006english}.
-In the Republic Korea, this practice is prevalent since it is related to the government's accreditation process for universities.
-This practice is also common because offering courses taught in English may boost the university's national ranking and thus increases its popularity among potential students, both local and international, as well as with grant sponsors and university donors~\cite{cho2012english}.
+Many university programs around the world have adopted English as a medium of instruction as part of their programs.
+This bold step has fostered and encouraged debates, challenges and controversies~\citep{doiz2012english,gundermann2014}.
+EMI has been discussed for a number of European universities during the last decade, for example in Austria~\citep{tatzl2011english}, Denmark~\citep{werther2014using}, Germany~\citep{klippel2003new}, Italy~\citep{costa2013survey}, the Netherlands~\citep{vinke1998english,wilkinson2013english}, Spain~\citep{cots2013,doiz2011internationalisation}, Sweden~\citep{bjorkman2008so,bolton2012english} and Switzerland~\citep{murray2001dominance} as well.
+Some challenges include, but are not limited to, improving language skills, instructor's competencies, difficulty in implementation and the fear of native language survival.
+Nevertheless, the literature also suggests that EMI delivers ample benefits: improving English listening and speaking skills~\citep{tatzl2011english}, increasing multilingual competency, allowing for the practice of a wider range of study skills and learning strategies~\citep{klippel2003new} and internationalization in higher education.
+Some institutions provide training for instructors to support EMI implementation~\citep{klaassen2001facing}.
+For a broader look at EMI in an European higher education context, readers are encouraged to consult~\cite{coleman2006english}.